timeester3648/MultiEngine-UTL/docs/module_random.md

 ## Notes on random number generation

-As of 2025, the selection of pseudorandom number generators (aka [PRNGs](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)) in the standard library [&lt;random&gt;](https://en.cppreference.com/w/cpp/header/random) is highly outdated, with most generators being developed before year 2000 and providing sub-par characteristics.
+As of 2025, the selection of pseudorandom number generators (aka [PRNGs](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)) in the standard library [&lt;random&gt;](https://en.cppreference.com/w/cpp/header/random) is quite outdated, with most generators being developed before year 2000 and providing sub-par characteristics relative to what can be achieved.

-While suitable for most uses cases, better performance & quality can be achieved virtually "for free" by switching to a newer PRNG implementations.
+While suitable for most uses cases, better performance & quality can be achieved virtually "for free" by switching to some of the newer PRNG implementations.

-Thankfully, `<random>` design is quite flexible and fully abstracts the concept of a random bit generator which makes it seamlessly usable with any custom PRNG that provides minimal necessary interface.
+Thankfully, `<random>` design is quite flexible and fully abstracts the concept of a random bit generator, which makes it seamlessly compatible with any custom PRNG that exposes the necessary API.

 `utl::random` provides `<random>`-compatible implementations of several modern PRNGs.
 By default, rand functions from this header use **Xoshiro256++** as it well tested, used by several modern languages ([Rust](https://docs.rs/rand/latest/rand/), [Julia](https://docs.julialang.org/en/v1/stdlib/Random/), slightly different version is used by [.NET](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/), [GNU FORTRAN](https://gcc.gnu.org/fortran/) and [Lua](https://www.lua.org/manual/5.4/manual.html#pdf-math.random)) as their default and provides an excellent balance of speed and statistical quality.